wp-plugins/easy-random-quotes/readme.txt

 == Description ==

-Works with 3.0.
 Insert quotes and pull them randomly into your pages and posts (via shortcodes) or your template (via template tags).
 Can refer to quote IDs to use specific quotes.
 Also widget-enabled

 == Installation ==